openenergymonitor/HeatpumpMonitor/Hardware/WiFi_MBUS_Reader/v1_TH/readme.md

 https://guide.openenergymonitor.org/integrations/emonhub-interfacers/#mbus-reader-for-electric-and-heat-meters

 The software for the **MBUS to WiFi mode** has not been written in full yet.
-A basic MBUS Reader firmware is available here for anyone keen to get stuck in before I get this done: https://github.com/openenergymonitor/HeatpumpMonitor/tree/master/Firmware/Arduino/MBUS_Reader_ESP
+A basic MBUS Reader firmware tested to work on this board is available here for anyone keen to get stuck in before I get this done: https://github.com/openenergymonitor/HeatpumpMonitor/tree/master/Firmware/Arduino/MBUS_Reader_ESP

 ## Schematic